 It is important that you clearly state your aims, but we do not expect this initial document to contain a detailed research application.

 - a CV (must not exceed 2 sides of A4)

 - a list of publications for the principal investigator and co-investigators (must not exceed 1 side of A4 only)

 - a summary of the principal investigator’s funding history.
 We will assess your track record of research and potential to manage and deliver a major research programme

 You should only start the full application stage if you have been invited by email to do so after the pre-application stage.

-Full applications must be submitted using our online Joint Electronic Submission (Je-S) system.
+Full applications must be submitted using our online Joint Electronic Submission system (Je-S).
 We will invite you to do this in advance of the relevant closing date if you have been successful at the pre-application stage.